Titanic International Society: 2000-present

+"We come together in a spirit of remembrance to give thanks for the lives of the 1,503 men, women, and children lost to the freezing Atlantic 100 years ago tonight, when the Titanic met its end under these stars and on this very spot ...
+Darkness was on the face of the deep.
+We remember the families torn apart by this tragedy ..."

 At exactly 2:20 am, the moment when the great ship foundered, the Balmorals whistle gave a sustained blast.
 As a White Star Line burgee flew from the ship's fantail, three wreaths of remembrance were lowered to the ocean's surface and the crowd sang Eternal Father, Strong to Save, with much emotion, Haas wrote.

 A highlight in 2013 was the recovery of a long-lost memorial plaque dedicated to the eight members of Titanics orchestra, all of whom played to the very end as she sank and went down with the ship.
 Inscribed on the bronze plaque, commissioned in 1912 by the Musical Mutual Protective Union in New York City, is the legend: "A tribute to the bandsmen of the Titanic.
 When the order was ‘each man for himself,’ these heroes remained on board and played till the last".
 It lists bandleader Wallace Hartley and the names of the other seven musicians, surmounted by a figure in relief holding a laurel wreath over the ocean's waves, in tribute to their selfless heroism.
 Found in a scrap yard, the recovered plaque was rededicated and put on public display at the Titanic The Experience exhibit in Orlando, Florida, on August 15, at a reception co-hosted by the Society and RMS Titanic.
 The plaque was subsequently acquired in 2016 by the American Federation of Musicians Local 802 in New York City, where it is now displayed in their headquarters lobby.